 The easiest way to meet this regulation is not to store data long term in the backup.
 Using an archive product for retaining data enables organizations to meet various regulations around data protection while also simplifying the backup architecture.
 Typically, archive systems are sold as a way to reduce the cost of primary storage, and while that it still true, their key value is helping organizations meet retention requirements.
 As a result, organizations can simply restore from backup jobs to the archive, which is an off-production process and provides file-by-file granularity.

 7. Protect endpoints and SaaS applications

-Software as a service (SaaS) applications such as Office 365, Google G-Suite and Salesforce.com are even more overlooked by the organization.
+SaaS applications such as Office 365, Google G-Suite and Salesforce.com are even more overlooked by the organization.
 A general and incorrect assumption is that data on these platforms is automatically protected.
 The reality is that the user agreements for all of them make it very clear that data protection is the organization's responsibility.
 IT planners should look for a data protection application that can also protect the SaaS offerings that they use.
-Ideally, these offerings are integrated into their existing system but IT could also consider SaaS-specific systems if they offer greater capabilities or value.
+Ideally, these offerings are integrated into their existing system, but IT could also consider SaaS-specific systems if they offer greater capabilities or value.